Report from the WORLD

 is a country with a worldwide negative record of human rights

-Alvaro Uribe Velez, the situation has even worsened.
-We urge
+of Alvaro Uribe Velez, the situation has even worsened.

 of the United Nations, and particularly dismantle paramilitary